 PFC Q3 net down 12 pc to Rs 3,386 cr

-State-run Power Finance Corporation reported a 12 per cent dip in consolidated net profit at Rs 3,386.72 crore in the December quarter.
+State-run Power Finance Corporation reported a 12 per cent dip in consolidated net profit at Rs 3,386.72 crore in the December quarter, mainly on account of higher tax outgo and non-receipt of dividend from REC.
 The company's net profit stood at Rs 3,876.17 crore in the year-ago quarter, a BSE filing said.

 Besides, the company can also raise Rs 15,000 crore through long term foreign currency bonds, Rs 5,000 crore via short term borrowings and Rs 15,000 crore via commercial papers.
 The company has revised the borrowing limit for 2019-20 fiscal year to Rs 1 lakh crore.
 Last year in March, the company had set a borrowing limit of Rs 81,000 crore for the current financial year.